yuanchaohu/pymattersim/docs/neighbors.md

 \end{bmatrix}
 $$

-Usually, these cutoff distances can be determined as the position of the first deep valley in partial pair correlation function of each particle pair.
+Usually, these cutoff distances can be determined as the position of the individual first deep well in partial pair correlation function of each particle pair.

 #### Input Arguments